Decide If Becoming an OT Is Right For You

 - Mental Health

-What Do I Need to do to Get Started?
+What Do You Need to do to Get Started?

-I wish you the best of luck in whatever you decide in your future career plans (OT or not), and if you have any questions that I didn’t cover, please leave them in the comments below.
-Thanks for visiting and I hope to see you again soon!
+I wish you the best of luck in whatever you decide with your future career plans (whether you choose OT or another path).
+If you have any questions about becoming an OT that I didn’t cover, please leave them in the comments below 🙂